2019 Britax Frontier ClickTight Review

 Main Features and Advantages:

-5-point Harness to 90 pounds and 20.5″ tall: A great improvement is the slight increase in both seated shoulder height and weight limit, extending what is already the industry-leading top harness height setting to a whopping 20.5″!
+5-point Harness to 90 pounds and 20.5″ tall: The Frontier has the industry-leading top harness height setting at a whopping 20.5″!
 Many combination seats are outgrown by height well before weight because their top harness height limit is only 18″ to 19″ tall.
-So, the Frontier 90 and Pinnacle 90 will outlast the competition in harness mode, even though kids in the tallest percentiles will outgrow it before they reach 90 lbs.
+So, the Frontier and Pinnacle will outlast the competition in harness mode, even though kids in the tallest percentiles will outgrow it before they reach 90 lbs.
 It’s also easy to use, so older kids can do it themselves, with adult supervision, of course!

 ClickTight Seatbelt Installation System: With LATCH becoming nearly useless for extended-weight seats beyond 40 pounds, many 5-point harness models will be using seatbelts again for installation.
 Fortunately, the era of locking clips and putting your entire body in the carseat to tighten it are over.
 The ClickTight system is as simple as it sounds, as you will see in the video:

-Inflatable Seat Belts: Not a problem with the Frontier 90!
+Inflatable Seat Belts: Not a problem with the Frontier!
 Follow Britax’s installation instructions if you have Ford or Lincoln inflatable seat belts in your car.

-Other changes: Along with steel reinforcement, the patented SafeCell system is present in the base to improve crash performance.
-There are new fabrics, of course.
-The head restraints on the Frontier/Pinnacle models are slightly deeper than the previous models for improved side impact protection.
+Other Features: Along with steel reinforcement, the patented SafeCell system is present in the base to improve crash performance.
 There is also improved labeling to help parents find the right belt path, green for harness mode and red for booster mode (photo, right).
-The cover is somewhat easier to remove and this can now be done without removing the harness or uninstalling the carseat!
-The armrests and cupholders are redesigned, also.
+The cover is easy to remove and this can be done without removing the harness or uninstalling the carseat!

 Booster Use: It’s one of the tallest boosters among combination seats.
 I measure almost 23 inches to the shoulder belt guide at the top setting.
 Plenty of room for my almost-8-year old son on the second highest setting and also a good fit on the highest setting, one that will barely fit in some vehicles!